-To start using the new version (v2.0.10) you will need to uninstall older versions of the Content Transfer Tool.
+To start using the new version, uninstall older versions of the Content Transfer Tool.
 This is needed because the new version comes with a major architectural change.
-With v2.0.10, you will need to create new migration sets and re-run extraction and ingestion on the new migration sets.
-If a migration is already in progress, you may continue using the prior version of CTT until the migration is complete.
+With version 2.x, you create migration sets and rerun extraction and ingestion on the sets.

 The following Guidelines and Best Practices apply to the new version of the Content Transfer Tool:

-In the ingestion phase, it is recommended to run the ingestion using the wipe mode enabled where the existing repository (author or publish) in the target AEM Cloud Service environment will be completely deleted and then updated with the migration set data.
-This mode is much faster than the non-wipe mode, where the migration set is applied on top of the current content.
+In the ingestion phase, Adobe recommends that you run the ingestion using the wipe mode enabled where the existing repository (author or publish) in the target Adobe Experience Manager (AEM) Cloud Service environment is deleted.
+Then, update with the migration set data.
+This mode is faster than the non-wipe mode, where the migration set is applied on top of the current content.